-Some wedding traditions have been around for AGES and while some people love the idea of engaging in these traditional events others find them outdated, unnecessary, a waste of resources, and even sexist.
-Whether you’re for or against certain wedding traditions it basically comes down to personal choices and choosing the options that best represent you as a couple.
+Some wedding traditions have been around for AGES and while some people love the idea of engaging in these traditional events others find them outdated, unnecessary, a waste of resources, and even sometimes sexist.
+So, whether you’re for or against certain wedding traditions it comes down to personal choices and choosing the options that best represent you as a couple.

-I polled 128 people and gave then 9 options to choose from.
-People could choose more than one option and were asked “Which Wedding Traditions Did you Skip?”
+To explore this topic, I polled 128 people and gave then 9 options to choose from.
+In my survey, people could choose more than one option and were asked “Which Wedding Traditions Did you Skip?”

 The options were: